"It's just a period," but what if it's not?

 Primary dysmenorrhoea

-The most common type of dysmenorrhoea is primary dysmenorrhoea, which is not caused by any underlying condition.
-Primary dysmenorrhoea is generally experienced one or two days before your period starts, usually remaining for two or three days before fading away.
+The most common type of dysmenorrhoea is primary dysmenorrhoea, which is not caused by an underlying condition.
+It is generally experienced one or two days before your period starts and usually lasts for two or three days before easing on its own.

 Secondary dysmenorrhoea